A Statistical Approach to Ecological Modeling by a New Similarity Index: Introduction

-In the recent past three of the most used similarity indices are Jaccard, Sorensen-Dice, and Simpson indices. \begin{itemize} \item \textbf{Jaccard Index}: This index is due to Paul Jaccard which measures the similarity between finite sample sets and is defined as the size of the intersection divided by the size of the union of the sample sets, $J(A,B) = \frac{|A \cap B|}{|A \cup B|}$.
-So by construction $0 \leq J \leq 1.$
+In literature, three most commonly used similarity indices are Jaccard index, Sørensen-Dice Index and Simpson's index.
+We define these three indices below for completeness. \begin{itemize} \item \textbf{Jaccard Index}: This index was proposed by Paul Jaccard (1912), and it measures the similarity between finite sample sets.
+It is defined as the size of the intersection divided by the size of the union of the sample sets, $J(A, B) = \frac{|A \cap B|}{|A \cup B|}$.
+So, by definition, $0 \leq J \leq 1.$

-\item \textbf{Sørensen-Dice Index:} This index is due to Thorvald Sørensen and Lee Raymond Dice defined as $\frac{2 |X \cap Y|}{|X| + |Y|}$ for two given finite sets $X, Y$.
+\item \textbf{Sørensen-Dice Index:} This index was proposed by Sørensen (1948), and is defined as $\frac{2 |X \cap Y|}{|X| + |Y|}$, for two given finite sets $X$ and $Y$.